 The original Daniel's Den in Saginaw lasted from 1964 to 1970.
 By the end of the decade Bob Parsons had become a little disillusioned as he saw the emphasis shift from the music to money.
 The bands wanted more and so did the owners, who now looked at it as more of a business as opposed to Frank Patrick’s original concept.
 As a result, the teen club was not as much fun as it had been.
 Drugs had also started coming in and were harder to monitor.
 There were never any big problems at Daniel’s Den, however, and none of the many concerts and events there were ever violent or unruly.

 In 1971 and 1972, the venue reopened under new ownership.
-Its name was changed to FDM, an abbreviation of Fred DeMaet, the man who ran the club during those years.
+Its name was changed to FDM, which stood for "Fun, Music and Dancing".
+Fred DeMaet was the man who ran the club during those years.
 Before closing its doors for good as a teen dance club in 1973, Elmar Paeva operated the business in its final appellation as Elmar’s Den.
 Paeva, who is currently one of the owners of the Retro Rocks bar in Saginaw, has probably the only film footage shot inside Daniel’s Den that is known to exist.
 According to Bo White, Elmar filmed a performance of Iggy Pop with The Stooges in late 1969 or early 1970, shortly before the original version of the venue closed its doors.

 Original owner Allan Schmid died several years ago and his partner Frank Patrick passed away in 2009.
 Bob Parsons is retired and no longer lives in Saginaw.
 The building that housed one of Michigan’s greatest rock and roll clubs for teens was demolished in 1988.